PMStander/pib/.project/core/activeContext.md

 ## Project State
 - Basic Nuxt.js application structure is in place
-- Neumorphic UI components have been implemented (Button, Card, Input, Toggle)
+- Neumorphic UI components have been implemented (Button, Card, Input, Toggle, Checkbox, Radio, Select, Modal, DatePicker, Slider)
 - Memory Bank directory structure is populated with task logs
 - Project is in active development stage
 - Form validation with Zod has been implemented